-• The role of the PCP in coordinating covered services
+The role of the PCP in coordinating covered services

-There may be a time when you have a health problem that can't be treated only by your PCP.
-Sometimes you may need specialty care or to go to a specialist.
-Your PCP will work with you and your care team to help you get special services or go to a specialist.
+There may be a time when you have a health problem that requires a specialist.
+Your PCP will work with you and your care team to help you get special services or use a specialist.
 If necessary, your care team or PCP will request prior authorization before the service is provided.